Mountains and Nature

 All photographs are Copyright Jeremy Poole (except where otherwise stated).

 Your browser must support frames in order to view the older galleries.
-Some galleries require Flash to be installed.
+No attempt has been made to make these galleries "mobile-friendly", since the photographs are much better viewed on a larger screen.

 For further information on the site, and its author, please follow the links at the top left of this screen.

 This Exodus trip was designed for keen photographers to photograph the Aurora Borealis under the guidance of Paul Goldstein.
 The weather forecast two days ahead of the holiday was very bad and Exodus pulled out all the stops to bring the trip forward by one day to give us at least one shot at photographing the Northern Lights.
 We stayed at the Andoy Friluftssenter, Buksnesfjord, as guests of Nigel and Ingvild Turrell, where the welcome was very warm and the food the best I have ever eaten - literally!

 When not photographing the Aurora (which was most of the time) we took a trip to a frozen lake to try our hand at fishing through the ice, and went on trips searching for wildlife and landscape.
 We also tried our hand at photographing breaking waves at slow shutter speeds, which produced some pleasing results but also, sadly, several broken cameras.

 Click on the image of the Aurora Borealis to navigate to the index and enter the galleries from there.

 This trip was again organised by Exodus, and involved a 10-day cruise in a 69 ft yacht around the "Inside Passage" of South-East Alaska.
 We had great sightings of humpback whales, orcas, black and brown bears, sea otters, and bald eagles among other species.